 Can I change my major?

-Whether you were admitted to your second choice major or you’re having second thoughts about the major you selected on the application, there is always the possibility of changing your major.
-When you attend summer registration, let your academic advisor know that you are thinking of changing your major.
+If you’re having second thoughts about the major you selected on the application, there is always the possibility of changing your major.
+When you attend new student registration, let your academic advisor know that you are thinking of changing your major.
 They will discuss your options and a likely timeline for changing your major (for some programs, you’ll need to wait a certain amount of time and complete certain requirements before changing your major but other programs may allow you to change your major right then).
 Your academic advisor will also help you select courses based on your new interest.
 However, in LAS, we like to say that “you are more than your major” because there are always opportunities to pursue the many interests you have through your coursework, academic minors, and professional development experiences that may or may not directly relate to your major.
-Learn more about Declaring or Changing a Curriculum or Major.
+Learn more about declaring or changing a curriculum or major.

 Can I double major?
-Can I pursue a minor?
+Earn a minor?
+What's a certificate?

 How do I get a scholarship?